Black Swallow-Wort Control

 Digital form can also be accessed at

 A species of concern that threatens Northern Michigan's environmental quality is black swallow-wort (Cynanchum louiseae).
 This species is an invasive noxious vine, identifiable by its opposite, glossy leaves and five pointed, star shaped flowers.
 It is a cause for concern for several reasons.
 Firstly, its roots are toxic to people and mammals if ingested.
 Secondly, it is allelopathic; it emits chemicals into the soil that inhibits the growth of native plant species.
 Thirdly, it is toxic to pollinators such as Monarch butterflies, which mistake the plant for milkweed and unwittingly lay their eggs on the deadly plant.
 After the caterpillars hatch, the ingestion of this plant kills them.
 Finally, it forms dense infestations, which outcompetes and smothers native plants.
 These infestations become extremely costly to remove if left alone.
 Despite a limited distribution in Northern Michigan, it has established itself in the City of Petoskey, and has the capability of spreading beyond the city if left unchecked.
 The CAKE CISMA has worked for several years with limited funding to attempt to treat this species and curb its spread.

-Cost-Shared Control for Private Landowners
+No-Cost Control for Private Landowners